MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-lake-formation.md

 ## Introduction

 If you're building a data platform for your organisation, you may be wondering how to make data in one business area accessible to other areas.
-You want the technology to support the way your organisation works, or to even enable improvements in how you work.
+You want the technology to support the way your organisation works, or to enable improvements in how you work.

-For example, let’s say that you’re building an analytics solution and it may involve some dashboards.
-The dashboard aggregates data from data stores belonging to two other departments, as demonstrated in the diagram below:
+For example, let’s say that you’re building a dashboard as part of a solution for a customer.
+The dashboard aggregates data from stores belonging to other departments:

 __TODO Diagram here__

-How can we solve this problem in the context of a data platform built on AWS?
-These data stores may be located in completely different AWS accounts and those accounts are owned by different teams.
+How can we solve this problem for a data platform built on AWS?
+These data stores are in completely different AWS accounts belonging to different teams.

-As members of another department, how do we know what data is available in each of those stores, what the schema of that data is, and how do we get access to it?
+How do we know what data is available in each of those stores, what the schema of the data is, and how can we get access to them?

 If these sound like problems that are relevant to you, then please keep reading!
 We'll go through the steps of building a cross-account resource sharing solution with AWS Lake Formation.